 Most SMEs hit these limits within twelve to eighteen months.
 And when they do, the next logical step is a paid plan.
 That is where the pricing conversation gets complicated.

-What HubSpot actually costs in the UK
+What does HubSpot actually cost in the UK?

 HubSpot moved to a seat-based pricing model in 2024, replacing the older flat-rate structure.
 Prices below are in GBP, based on annual billing, and exclude 20% UK VAT unless stated.